pejuko/math_metadata_lookup/README.md

 -----

 This utility search mathematical reviews sites and fetches metadata about articles.
-It returns results as one of text, xml, html, yaml or ruby formats.
+It returns results as one of text, xml, html, yaml, json or ruby formats.
 It can work with LaTeX accent notation.